muffinweb/ekSi-Debe-Api/README.md

 # ekSi-Debe-Api
  Eksisozluk.com is one the most visited websites in Turkey.
 And Debe means most rated user-comments-entries.
-This api lets you reach debe datas querying spesific dates and react archive
+This data scrapping tool lets you reach Debe datas and prepares a well-structured json data file.
 ## How to make it work?
 ``` bash
 npm install